Defects in Warnings

 A manufacturer is under two related duties when creating warning labels and instructions:

 - First, the manufacturer is required to warn users of hidden dangers that may be present in a product.

 - Second, the manufacturer must instruct users how to use a product so that the users can avoid any dangers and use the product safely.

-An example could involve a fan that is prone to overheating if operated for more than three hours continuously.
-After three hours, the fan could present a fire risk.
-If the manufacturer fails to provide a warning about the potential danger of the product, then a plaintiff who is injured in a fire started by the product could recover not only for a defect in the design of the fan, but also for the inadequate warnings regarding the danger posed by the fan.
+An example could involve a string of lights that is prone to overheating if operated for more than three hours continuously.
+After three hours, the lights could present a fire risk.
+If the manufacturer fails to provide a warning about the potential danger of the product, then a plaintiff who is injured in a fire started by the product could recover not only for a defect in the design of the lights, but also for the inadequate warnings regarding the danger posed by the lights.

 A warning generally must be clear and specific.
 It should also be conspicuous and placed in a location that the user can easily find.
-Many manufacturers now provide warnings in foreign languages and by using symbols so that children and non-English speaking users are aware of dangers associated with a product.
+Many consumers are familiar with these warning stickers: They typically are bright orange, red, or yellow, and have warnings and brief instructions writing in black block letters.
+However, there is no proscribed form for warnings.
+Sometimes they appear on the product packaging, on the product itself, in the instruction booklet, or in all three places.
+Additionally, the warning must be comprehensible.
+Many manufacturers now provide warnings in foreign languages and by using symbols so that children and non-English speaking users can be aware of dangers associated with a product.

 Even though many companies choose to include warnings with their products regardless of the danger, warnings are not actually required in every case.
 Warnings are generally required when:

 - The danger is present when the product is reasonably used in its intended manner; and

 - The danger is not obvious to the reasonable user.